YuemingJin/SV-RCNet/README.md

 *Note: may need to modify the ground truth file (gt_file_Cholec80) according to the name of images you created.*

 2. Training the network

+- Download pre-trained ResNet-50 model at https://github.com/KaimingHe/deep-residual-networks.
+Put it in 'models/ResNet-50/'.
+- Enter 'models/ResNet-50' and modify path in 'ResNet-50-workflow-train-val.prototxt' and pre-trained model name in 'train_ResNet_50.sh'.
+- Train ResNet-50
+    ```shell
+    sh train_ResNet_50.sh
+    ```
+- The trained ResNet-50 will be saved in 'snapshot/' folder.
+Please choose and copy the model to the 'models/SV-RCNet/' folder as the next step pre-trained model when the loss does not decrease.
+- Enter 'models/SV-RCNet' and modify pre-trained model name in 'train_SVRCNet.sh'.
+- Train SV-RCNet
+    ```shell
+    sh train_SVRCNet.sh
+    ```